Hei there, I’m Varpu

 Her Finland has grown into a warm-hearted community with more than 80 000 people tapping into its resources monthly.

-I spent my childhood in a tiny Lakeland village called Kuhmoinen.
+II spent my childhood in a tiny Lakeland village called Kuhmoinen.
 In the early ’90s, there was a bad recession in Finland.
 My parents were a strong example of how being creative and working hard, would support you in life.

 Besides working as a school principal, my dad wrote articles in magazines and contributed content to different primary school textbooks.
 Alongside teaching, my mom researched funding opportunities for her workplace, as well as worked on her Ph.D. studies.

 My parents were both very hard workers and went above and beyond in both their work and family life.